improvess/raspberry-as-gige-camera/README.md

 Once the `rpiasgige` server is running, it is ready to respond to incoming TCP requests.
 There are four ways to make reqeusts to the `rpiasgige` server:

-- Sending command-line requests using native TCP programs: check [the examples](https://github.com/doleron/raspberry-as-gige-camera/blob/main/command-line-examples.MD).
+- Sending command-line requests using native SO utilities: check [the examples](https://github.com/doleron/raspberry-as-gige-camera/blob/main/command-line-examples.MD).
 - Using the provided client program: check the example.
 - Using the provided client API: check the examples.
 - Writing your own remote calls using the [rpiasgige protocol](https://github.com/doleron/raspberry-as-gige-camera/blob/main/protocol.MD)